How The Right Gut Bacteria Benefits Your Health and Longevity

 Get the right pre and probiotics

-A prebiotic is a starch that feeds probiotics.
+A prebiotic is a starch that feeds probiotics (think of it as nutrition for probiotics).
 Probiotics are the bacteria we’ve been talking about.

 The time will come when you can tailor fit a probiotic strain to fit your health needs.
 A test like uBiome will show those strains for which you’re deficient.
 In the meantime, choose probiotic brands that offer high quality, diverse beneficial strains, such as these: